Fynmn/pollice/README.md

 - [x] Admin Can Delete Candidates
 - [x] Admin Can View Candidates
 - [ ] Admin Can View Results Page in Real-time
-- [x] User Sign-up, Login, Logout
-- [x] User Can Vote
-- [x] User Can View Results in Real-time
-- [x] User Can View News and Updates
-- [x] User Can View About Page
-- [x] User Can Edit their Profile Page

 ### Other Features
 - [x] Email Validation when user creates an account, only wvsu emails are allowed to create an account